-Beginning January 1, 2023, the ACL represents the estimated current expected credit losses over the remaining contractual life of financial assets measured at amortized cost and certain off-balance sheet credit exposures.
+Beginning January 1, 2023, the allowance for credit losses (ACL) represents the estimated current expected credit losses over the remaining contractual life of financial assets measured at amortized cost and certain off-balance sheet credit exposures.
 The ACL takes into consideration relevant information about past events, current conditions, and reasonable and supportable macroeconomic forecasts of future conditions.
 The contractual term excludes expected extensions, renewals, and modifications unless the extension or renewal options are not unconditionally cancellable.
 The ACL comprises:

-- the allowance for loan losses - the allowance for credit losses on unfunded commitments, which is presented on the Balance Sheets in Other Liabilities, and - the allowance for credit losses on investment securities, which covers held-to-maturity and available-for-sale securities and is recognized within each investment securities classification on the Balance Sheets.
+- the allowance for credit losses on loans (ACLL), which covers the loan portfolio and is presented separately on the Balance Sheets, - the allowance for credit losses on unfunded commitments, which is presented on the Balance Sheets in Other Liabilities, and - the allowance for credit losses on investment securities, which covers held-to-maturity and available-for-sale securities and is recognized within each investment securities classification on the Balance Sheets.

-Determining the appropriateness of the allowance is complex and requires judgment by management about the effect of matters that are inherently uncertain.
+Determining the appropriateness of the ACL is complex and requires judgment by management about the effect of matters that are inherently uncertain.
 Subsequent evaluations of the loan portfolio, considering macroeconomic conditions, forecasts and other factors prevailing at the time, may result in significant changes in the ACL in those future periods.

-Methodology for Allowance for Loan Losses
+Allowance for Credit Losses on Loans

-The allowance for loan losses represents management's estimate of credit losses over the remaining expected life of loans.
+The ACLL represents management's estimate of credit losses over the remaining expected life of loans.
 Loans are evaluated on the amortized cost basis, including premiums, discounts, and fair value hedge accounting adjustments.

-The Bank employs a disciplined process and methodology to establish its allowance for loan losses that has two basic components: first, an assetspecific component involving individual loans that do not share risk characteristics with other loans and the measurement of expected credit losses for such individual loans; and second, a pooled component for estimated expected credit losses for pools of loans that share similar risk characteristics.
+The Bank employs a disciplined process and methodology to establish its ACLL that has two basic components: first, an asset-specific component involving individual loans that do not share risk characteristics with other loans and the measurement of expected credit losses for such individual loans; and second, a pooled component for estimated expected credit losses for pools of loans that share similar risk characteristics.

 Asset-specific loans are generally collateral-dependent loans (including those loans for which foreclosure is probable) and nonaccrual loans.
 For an asset-specific loan, expected credit losses are measured as the difference between the amortized cost basis in the loan and the present value of expected future cash flows discounted at the loan's effective interest rate except that, for collateral-dependent loans, credit loss is measured as the difference between the amortized cost basis in the loan and the fair value of the underlying collateral.
 The fair value of the collateral is adjusted for the estimated cost to sell if repayment or satisfaction of a loan is dependent on the sale (rather than only on the operation) of the collateral.
 In accordance with the Bank's appraisal policy, the fair value of collateral-dependent loans is based upon independent third-party appraisals or on collateral valuations prepared by in-house appraisers.
 When an updated appraisal or collateral valuation is received, management reassesses the need for adjustments to the loan's expected credit loss measurements and, where appropriate, records an adjustment.
-If the calculated expected credit loss is determined to be permanent, fixed, or non-recoverable, the credit loss portion of the loan will be charged off against the allowance for loan losses.
+If the calculated expected credit loss is determined to be permanent, fixed, or non-recoverable, the credit loss portion of the loan will be charged off against the ACL.